-Is Abraham-Hicks a cult?
+Is the Law of Attraction philosophy known as Abraham-Hicks a cult?
 I would like readers to decide for themselves, so I have begun a series comparing components of Abraham-Hicks with known cult tactics.
 You can read the first post on laziness and passivity here.

 Loading the Language

-Loading the language, as it relates to mind-control cults and brainwashing, is:
+Loading the language as it relates to mind-control cults and brainwashing can be defined as:

 When everyday words are given new meanings, group members are given a new vocabulary, and members learn cliches that are easy-to-memorize and readily expressed.